avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 statistics to describe that sequence, such as the sequence's total length in nucleotides.
-In the above example, we retrieved the DEN-1 Dengue virus genome sequence, and stored it in the vector variable *dengueseq* To subsequently obtain the length of the genome sequence, we would use the length() function, typing:
+In the above example, we retrieved the DEN-1 Dengue virus genome sequence, and stored it in the vector variable *dengueseq*.
+To subsequently obtain the length of the genome sequence, we would use the length() function, typing:

 ::